Best ASMR Recording Setups for 2018

 Zoom is the behemoth for recorder microphones in the ASMR community, manufacturing the ubiquitous Zoom H4n (Pro) microphone that doubles as something to record a 3Dio or high quality microphone pair.
 While the H4n Pro will hit the sweet spot for many artists, the other recorder microphones in the series worth looking at are the H2n, the H5 and the H6.

 If you want a “tl;dr” version of the comparison, it goes something like this.
 The H2n is a microphone that you can use anywhere and it doubles as a great USB microphone, but it doesn’t have XLR ports.
-The H4n Pro is the first model with XLR ports, which means you can plug a 3Dio or microphone pair into it.
-The H5 and H6 are the H4n Pro on increasing amounts of steroids.
+The H4n Pro is the first model with XLR ports for those external microphones, while the H5 and H6 are more potent versions of the H4n Pro.

 The first of the family, the Zoom H2n makes a really interesting UBS microphone.
 It has a dizzying array of abilities beyond a Blue Yeti, including the ability of not even needing a computer.
 So you might not even use the USB.
 You can record audio straight to SD card while recording your video on an iPhone, DSLR or whatever, and then all you need to do is import both the audio track and the video track into your editing software.
 Sync them up and you’re golden.